1,000+ Opportunities

 Efforts to expandclinical trials in Georgia For Healthcare Professionals Georgia Cancer Organizations Georgia's Comprehensive Cancer Control Plan Publications, Presentations & Reports Cancer Patient Navigators of Georgia Clinical Trials Navigator Program Georgia CORE reduces the burden of cancer in our state through research, education, and advocacy.

-Based on current listing details, eligibility includes: Requires two or more Georgia institutions or organizations as lead and collaborative research entities; university or medical school affiliation required.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Requires two or more Georgia institutions or organizations as lead and collaborative research entities; university or medical school affiliation required.
+Confirm the full requirements in the official notice before applying.

-The current target date is December 20, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Collaborative Cancer Research Seed Grant are due December 20, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.